 As a composer, sound artist, and performer of contemporary art music, I am interested in both adaptable-length and traditional fixed-length works for acoustic and electronic media.
 I create music as a method of expressing themes of memory, transformation, nature, and comfort.
 I understand and experience art as a unique space that allows for the suspension of disbelief where audience and performers can experiment with the juxtaposition of ideas that might originate from dissimilar places.
 This juxtaposition of dissimilarities is parallel to the alterity I felt as my Appalachian identity was displaced in more urban and more academic environments.
 As I engage with new ideas, I learn to coalesce new ideas with my past experience, creating works that express some part of my personal history while engaging with the changing world around me.

-Currently, I am a DMA student at Rice University where I have studied with Kurt Stallmann and Richard Lavenda.
-For the academic year 2017-2018 I taught composition, music theory, and aural skills at West Virginia University.
+Currently, I am a DMA student at Rice University where I have studied with Kurt Stallmann, Richard Lavenda, and Karim Al-Zand.
+Prior to attending Rice, I taught composition, music theory, and aural skills at West Virginia University for the academic year 2017-2018.
 My master's institution was Bowling Green State University, where I studied with Marilyn Shrude, Christopher Dietz, and Mikel Kuehn.
 My undergraduate study in composition and piano performance was completed at West Virginia University under John Beall and David Taddie.
 As a pianist, I have premiered several of my own works as well as the works of other contemporary composers.